snhstq/IBM3705_R5/README.md

 Line 23 is not connected and not active for VTAM.

 ### 3274
 The i3274 component is an SDLC multi-drop IBM 3274 emulator.
-The default configuration consists of two 3274's, each capable of connection with 4 3270 emulators (like x3270 or tn3270).
+The default i3274 code consists of two 3274's, each capable of connection with 4 3270 emulators (like x3270 or tn3270).
 The 3274 is started from directory SIMH_3705_R5:
 ./BIN/i3274 -cchn efoxcc1 -line 20
 -cchn is the hostname running your 3705.
 Line 20 is the SDLC line defined in the NCP.
 Instead of -cchn the IP address of your 3705 host can be specified with -ccip.